cccbr/runningatower/content/docs/ringingroom/_index.md

 ![Ellacombe chiming frame](ellacombe_350.jpg) ![Electronic control unit](apollo_350.jpg)

-*Figure 7: Ellacombe chiming apparatus*
+*Figure 7 (left): Ellacombe chiming apparatus.
+Figure 8 (right): Electronic control unit and spider control*

 This includes Ellacombe apparatus, chiming hammers, clock hammers and electronic units (e.g., Apollo and similar).
 Ensure that these are correctly set before ringing, especially when the apparatus is not in the ringing room.
 A warning notice should be prominently displayed.
 This should include advice on how to setand check the setting of the apparatus.